blackbaud/skyux-monorepo-playground/libs/components/angular-tree-component/README.md

-# components-angular-tree-component
+# angular-tree-component

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test components-angular-tree-component` to execute the unit tests.
+Run `nx test angular-tree-component` to execute the unit tests.